matt-deboer/mpp/README.md

 - `--marathon-principal-secret`: (Optional) A DCOS principal-secret object used to authenticate to Marathon.
 - `--marathon-auth-endpoint`: (Optional) Overrides the auth-endpoint contained within the principal secret object.

-**Kubernetes** discovery is configured using `--kubeconfig` -- the path to the kubeconfig file.
+**Kubernetes** discovery _(Coming soon)_ is configured using:

+- `--kubeconfig`: The path to the kubeconfig file used to locate the cluster and authenticate.
+- `--kube-pod-selector`: A pod-selector string used to locate the pods containing the endpoints.

-**endpoints file** discovery is configured using `--endpoints-file` -- the path to a file containing one endpoint per line.
+**Endpoints file** discovery is configured using `--endpoints-file` -- the path to a file containing one endpoint per line.

 Selection